AnestisTouloumis/IntroR/01-Basics-of-R/index.md

 3. Create an object that is your age.
 Create another object that is the age of the person to your right.
 Find the difference between these objects.

+4. Set x to equal seven, set y to equal 10.
+What is x * y * y

 ---
 Combining objects - Vectors!
 -------------------

 R has 5 common data structures, we will learn today about the simplest - vectors.
-Vectors are one dimensional strings of numbers, characters of objectsA vector is made using the function c(), explained later today.
+Vectors are one dimensional strings of numbers, characters of objects.
+A vector is made using the function *c()*, explained later today.

 Combine numbers into a vector